 (b) that the employee is required to make full payment of the check and return check charge within ten (10) calendar days from receipt of the letter; and

 (c) that, if the employee fails to make full payment within the ten (10) day period, a deduction of funds from the employee's wages will commence without additional notice following expiration of the ten (10) day notice period.
+The University will limit the payroll deduction to the amount permitted by applicable law.

 The full amount of the returned check and return check charge shall be deducted in the first of second pay period without regard to the amount of the delinquent debt.

 9. Expense Reimbursement Reduction.
-An employee's delinquent debt shall be applied against the amount of any expense reimbursement due from the University to the employee without additional notice following expiration of the ten (10) day notice period described in Section 7, unless the employee has taken one of the actions identified in subsection (7)(b).
+An employee's delinquent debt shall be applied against the amount of any expense reimbursement due from the University to the employee without additional notice following expiration of the ten (10) day notice period described in Section 6, unless the employee has taken one of the actions identified in subsection (6)(b).
+The University will limit the deduction to the amount permitted by applicable law.

 10. Delinquent Debts of Departing Employees.
 In the event that a delinquent debt is owed by an employee departing employment with the University for whom final pay has not been issued, the entire amount of the debt shall be applied against the employee's final pay.
 If the amount deducted from the employee's final pay is insufficient to satisfy the debt, the University may undertake additional steps to collect the debt, including, without limitation, referral to a private collection agency for action.
+The University will limit the payroll deduction to the amount permitted by applicable law.

 11. Means of Collection.
 In addition to the set-off of delinquent debts, the University Controller's Office may undertake any additional lawful steps to collect delinquent debts, including, to the extent permitted by law:

 (a) Issuing University collection letters;